DeSantis asks federal judge to let him avoid deposition in Warren suspension case - NewsBreak

 TAMPA, Fla.
 (WFLA) — Gov. Ron DeSantis’ legal team has filed a motion for a protective order, seeking to have a federal judge sign off on allowing the governor to skip testifying in pre-trial depositions before facing Andrew Warren in court.

 The suspended state attorney is suing the governor for pulling him out of office on what he calls purely political grounds.
 DeSantis suspended the 13th Judicial Circuit’s elected state attorney for allegations of “ prosecutorial malfeasance, misfeasance ,’ and a refusal to do his job as a prosecutor.
 Warren says his suspension was a violation of his First Amendment rights and filed suit to get his job back.
-In the meantime, Susan Lopez, a DeSantis judicial appointee, was put in place to take Warren’s office while he’s suspended.Convicted murderer in Mobile released on bond: Court documents
+In the meantime, Susan Lopez, a DeSantis judicial appointee, was put in place to take Warren’s office while he’s suspended.‘Why now?
+Why me?’
+Body cam videos of Florida voter fraud arrests show confusion, distress

 Previous filings in the case indicated that DeSantis would rely on a 2019 legal precedent from the Florida Supreme Court called the “apex doctrine” to avoid giving testimony during discovery, when both parties submit evidence and provide statements before a trial begins.